 This post is inspired by a discussion I had going with Carisa of Sometimes Silver Linings Are Blue about the rabbit hole.
 Actually, it was more about the positive effects of that rabbit hole experience.
 Carisa thought it would make a topic for a post.
 I always love to discuss things with her.
 Carisa is a treasure box of experience and I honor and appreciate her a lot.

 When we are falling down that proverbial rabbit hole we feel lost and helpless.
 It seems we cannot do anything about what happens in a particular situation.
-No control to keep things together or let them develop into the direction we wished.
+No control to keep things together or let them develop in the direction we wished.
 There are situations when we try desperately to keep the crumbling walls together.
 We try to glue together what we can but the crumbling happens much faster than we are gluing and what is meant to fall apart or to not happen will definitely fall apart.
-The only thing we can do is watching things happen.
+The only thing we can do is watch things happen.

 I don’t say, we shall give up on something we believe in.
 But there comes the point when we simply accept that something is not meant to work out or to persist.
 That is the moment when we realize that we have no power over the happening.
 Maybe desperation or fear set in and…. we are falling down the rabbit hole.

 But that rabbit hole is actually only the tunnel of awareness we have to cross.
 While we are falling deeper and deeper we are also sinking deeper into ourselves – finally!
 We sink deeper into our own feelings.
-We are bathing within our sadness and just let it flow.
+We are bathing within our sadness and just letting it flow.
 It is dark down there.
-We feel lost and forgotten, misunderstood or as I said, helpless.
+We feel lost and forgotten, misunderstood, or as I said, helpless.
 We gave up trying to glue the ruins but sit crying between them.
 We are getting still.

 Those compassionate hands we meet might have experienced the same or similar things before.
 That’s why they understand.
 That’s why they reach out.
 That’s why they can give us the feeling of being not alone which mostly already stops our fall.
 We see that we are not the only ones struggling.
 We see that others made it through and that brings the belief back that we can make it too.